 The first signs of bipolar disorder typically occur around age 25, but the condition can also begin in teens and, less commonly, in children.
 At any age, bipolar disorder needs immediate treatment from the experienced team at Associates in Behavioral Science.
 They offer comprehensive care, including mood-stabilizing medications and psychotherapy for individuals and families.
-To schedule an appointment, call the office in Berwyn, Illinois, or book online today.
+To schedule an appointment, call the office in Berwyn or West Dundee, Illinois, or book online today.
 The team typically sees people within 24 hours, so you don't need to wait to get help for your symptoms.

 Bipolar disorder was originally called manic-depressive disorder because the condition causes mood swings between mania and depression.
 However, you can have different types of bipolar disorder: